Overview

 Consensus Layer

-The consensus layer is the permissionless foundation of Acurast, where the Orchestrator matches consumer's jobs to processors, as outlined in the End-to-End flow (c.f., End-to-End Zero Trust Job Execution ).
+The consensus layer is the permissionless foundation of Acurast, where the Orchestrator matches developer's deployments to processors, as outlined in the End-to-End flow (c.f., End-to-End Deployment Execution ).
 The second core part of the consensus layer is the reputation engine (c.f., ), which as sures that the reputation scores of processors are correctly updated and incentivize honest behavior.

-The Zero Trust Execution Layer has two significant components.
-The first one is composed of the different processor runtimes, namely the Acurast Secure Hardware Runtime (ASHR, c.f., FIXME) and the Acurast Zero-Knowledge Runtime (AZKR, c.f., FIXME).
-The second key component is the Acurast Universal Interoperability Layer (c.f., FIXME), which contains multiple Modules (Link FIXME) that enable native interaction with different ecosystems.
+The Execution Layer has two significant components.
+The first one is composed of the different processor runtimes, namely the Acurast Secure Hardware Runtime (c.f., ASHR) and the Acurast Zero-Knowledge Runtime (c.f., AZKR).
+The second key component is the Acurast Universal Interoperability Layer, which contains multiple Modules that enable native interaction with different ecosystems.

 Application Layer